oapi-codegen/oapi-codegen/README.md

 -----------------------------

-This package contains a set of utilities for generating Go boilerplate code for servers based on
+This package contains a set of utilities for generating Go boilerplate code for services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)
 API definitions.
+When working with microservices, it's important to have an API contract which servers and clients both imprement to minimize the chances of incompatibilities.
+It's tedious to generate Go models which precisely correspond to OpenAPI specifications, so let our code generator do that work for you, so that you can focus on implementing the business logic for your service.

-We have chosen to use the [Echo](https://github.com/labstack/echo) as our HTTP routing engine, due to its speed and simplicity for the generated stubs.
+We have chosen to use [Echo](https://github.com/labstack/echo) as our HTTP routing engine, due to its speed and simplicity for the generated stubs.